Anthropology (ANTH)

 Attributes: Social Science, Recommended Intro Courses

 The comparative study of human societies and cultures, including language, economic and political organization, family and kinship, ritual and belief systems, cultural stability and change.
-Students may not hold credit for ANTH 1220 and any of: ANTH 1221 or ANTH 1520.
+May not be held with ANTH 1221 or the former ANTH 1520.

 Attributes: Social Science, Recommended Intro Courses

 An advanced introduction to cultural anthropology that focuses on anthropological approaches to the cross-cultural organization, dynamics, and tensions of social relationships at individual, group, and societal levels.
-Students may not hold credit for ANTH 2000 and any of: ANTH 2001 or the former ANTH 2390 or the former ANTH 2391.
+May not be held with ANTH 2001 or the former ANTH 2390 or the former ANTH 2391.

 PR/CR: A minimum grade of C is required unless otherwise indicated.